QUOTES-Olympics-Reaction to Tokyo Olympics chief Mori's resignation | Sports-Games

 ANDREW PARSONS, PRESIDENT OF THE INTERNATIONAL PARALYMPIC COMMITTEE "I sincerely hope that the domestic and international reaction over the last seven days can be harnessed so that society places greater emphasis on diversity and inclusion, not just in terms of gender representation, but race, sexuality, and persons with disabilities."

-MIZUHO FUKUSHIMA, HEAD OF OPPOSITION SOCIAL DEMOCRATIC PARTY (Twitter) "This is the result of many, many women raising their voices.
-Of course, this doesn't resolve the problem.
-We need to create a society of gender equality in all places.
-Let's get to work!"

-KAZUO SHII, HEAD OF THE JAPAN COMMUNIST PARTY (Twitter) "The organizing committee, the JOC, and the government need to reflect deeply on their response up to this point.
-It's necessary to use this as a chance to address the distortions in Japan, which as a society is behind in gender equality."

-TAMMY PARLOUR, CHIEF EXECUTIVE OF WOMEN'S SPORTS TRUST UK (to Reuters) "The wider issue is not what one man says though, but how the Olympic movement can capitalize on its visibility to promote brilliant women across all sports and create greater diversity behind the scenes in leadership positions."
+TAMMY PARLOUR, CHIEF EXECUTIVE OF WOMEN'S SPORT TRUST UK (to Reuters) "The wider issue is not what one man says though, but how the Olympic movement can capitalise on its visibility to promote brilliant women across all sports and create greater diversity behind the scenes in leadership positions."

 HAYLEY WICKENHEISER, IOC MEMBER AND SIX-TIME OLYMPIAN (Twitter) "Progress."